vikingeducation/project_danebook/README.md

 - granular user authorization policies
 - publish text posts & photos
 - comment on and delete their own comments from text and photo posts
-- like/unlike any post, photo, or comment
+- like/unlike any post, photo, or comment seamlessly via ajax
 - friend/unfriend other users
 - search for users
 - add personal info to profile